Single Family Dwelling

 Located within the Dartmouth Park Conservation Area, this project significantly remodels and extends an end-of-terrace Victorian building.
 It creates a contemporary, airy and bright single family home.

-The design enhances the original features of the building and improves areas that have been poorly altered over time.
+The design enhances the original features of the building and improves areas that had been poorly altered over time.
 The street elevation takes a shopfront character while the extension of the rear of the house includes two terraces and a sunken courtyard.
 The use of daylight has been central to the project and sunlight penetrates deep into the ground floor and basement of the house.

 Special attention has been given to the form, detailing and crafting of all timber elements of the house, primarily using mahogany, and to the oval figure of the staircase which animates the interior in a delicate manner.